Kashish415/IBS-CARE-AI/README.md

 ## Contributing

 Contributions are welcome!
-Please fork the repo and create a pull request with clear commit messages.
+1. Fork this repo
+2. Create a new branch
+3. Commit changes with proper messages
+4. Submit a PR for review